 No. There is nothing about egalitarianism that prevents or discourages large scale--even planetary--cooperation and planning.
 The question is not whether there should be large scale social order, but rather upon what should this large scale order be based.

 There are two ways to achieve large scale order.
-The way that it is usually done today (though there are some interesting exceptions discussed here) is to base it on the "authoritarian principle."
-This principle says that a legitimate central authority or highest level governmental body (such as the American Federal government or the World Trade Organization or the International Bank, etc.) has the right to make laws (or policies) that everybody in its jurisdiction must obey whether they agree with the law or not, simply because it IS the highest level supposedly legitimate authority.
+The way that it is usually done today (though there are some interesting exceptions discussed here) is to base it on the invalid authoritarian principle.
+This principle says that a supposedly legitimate central authority or highest level governmental body (such as the American Federal government or the World Trade Organization or the International Bank, etc.) has the right to make laws (or policies) that everybody in its jurisdiction must obey whether they agree with the law or not, simply because it IS the highest level supposedly legitimate authority.
 Read "What Makes a Government Legitimate?" for discussion of the valid authoritarian principle as opposed to the invalid one.

-No matter how reasonable the source of legitimacy of the highest level governing body, such a body can often be taken over by a determined class of oppressors and used for its oppressive purposes.
+No matter how reasonable the source of supposed legitimacy of the highest level governing body, such a body can often be taken over by a determined class of oppressors and used for its oppressive purposes.
 We see how this has happened in the United States, where government that is legitimized by elections as being of, by and for the people has been effectively taken over by Big Money.
 Now Americans feel obliged to obey laws that are written, in effect, by Big Money.
 Read here how, likewise, the Bolshevik Party gained oppressive power over millions of people in the Soviet Union.